gayathry2612/chapelhilldata/README.md

 * Note : There is no online training happening in this case.
 All training is done in batch mode.

 ![alt text](https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/media/ai-at-the-edge.svg)

+Thank you for this opportunity to solve this problem.